-Teaching children how to play guitar and piano has been a part of our curriculum since we first opened the music studio in 1998.
+Children’s guitar and piano lessons have been a part of our curriculum since we first opened the music studio in 1998.
 We currently teach many children each week and would be happy to work with you and your child to learn music.

 All of our instructors are professional musicians and performers in Nashville.
 Our instructors have college degrees in music and have years of experience as musicians and instructors.
 There are a lot of great musicians out there, but that doesn’t mean they know how to teach music.
-There are also great teachers out there that aren’t a good fit for a beginner or child as a student.
+There are great teachers out there that aren’t a good fit for a beginner or don’t understand how to teach children’s guitar and piano lessons.
 All of our instructors are great with children and know the importance and value of sharing music with young people.

 Res and Jackson playing a rock ‘n roll medley for a school audition tape.

 Science has shown that learning a musical instrument helps a child’s development and improves skills like math and reading.

 Children’s guitar and piano lessons usually go more smoothly if the child has an interest in lessons and has a desire to learn an instrument.
 I know this sounds like a “DUH!” statement, but I can tell you stories of dads dragging their kid to guitar lessons because he loved it so much in high school and regretted giving it up after college.
 It doesn’t usually go well for you, the home front, the instructor and more importantly…your child.
 If your child isn’t really interested in music lessons and you are, you should probably be the one taking lessons.

 It’s great for kids to try new things and we completely support that and are happy to be a part of your child’s music journey.
 If a child has an interest in a particular instrument, that is the instrument we recommend they study.
 Your child’s interest, excitement and curiosity coupled with a great teach and a parents’ support is magical!
 Trying to talk your child into learning the instrument you want to learn or think they should learn usually doesn’t go well.

 Piano lessons for children: